 Hippie Kitchen is an employee-owned and operated neighborhood gathering place dedicated to providing casual, delicious fine food.
 Our tasty meals highlight locally sourced ingredients to create the freshest seasonal dishes.

 Our philosophy embraces eating organically, with whole grains and veggies paired with meat, poultry, and fish that have been raised with extra care.
 Our groceries are organic, and our commitment comes from a desire to feed people good food.
 As chefs, we have created an environment of excellence where our guests enjoy seasonal, premium ingredients, made from scratch in our cool space!

 We thrive on supporting our community, including local farms and farmers.
 We are proud to support our staff with a rewarding workplace, a delicious meal each day, and fair wages.
 Thank you for being a Good Food Champion and supporting Hippie Kitchen!

 At our on-site coffee bar, enjoy everything from refreshing tonics and coolers to handcrafted coffee drinks and freshly blended juices.
 Guests can also enjoy beer, wine, and specialty cocktails, which pair perfectly with our dinner menu.
 The brunch menu offers classics like huevos rancheros as well as lighter fare like granola and fruit.
 Sandwiches range from spicy chicken and pulled pork to hummus and avocado.
 On the Nosh menu, you'll find shareable bites like tuna carpaccio and a house-made pizza of the day.
-Burritos, bowls, salads, entrees, and pasta dishes round out our diverse offerings.
+Burritos, bowls, salads, house made seafood couvillion, and pasta dishes round out our diverse offerings.
 Explore all of our delicious options on our seasonal menu.

 Full-service catering is available for any occasion and number of guests.
 Choose from our breakfast menu, boxed lunches, salad and sandwich spreads, and complete seasonal meals for a crowd.

 Charlotte Morton – Chef